jonidaniel/jonidaniel/README.md

 # Hello, fellow builders!<br />You've found your way to the right place!

-Feel free to rifle through my repositories.
+Feel free to go through my repositories.
 There you'll find some of my projects' source codes and also extra material.
-Refer to the readme files for documentations.
+Refer to the readme files for documentations and links to published applications.

 ## A bit about me

 I started as a BBA student studying Business Information Technologies in *Tampere University of Applied Sciences* in 2020, majoring in Software Development.
-Later I continued my studies at *Laurea UAS* in Vantaa. **I'm finally graduating in coming months – my degree's lacking only an internship and a thesis project.**

-I took my first baby steps into the programming world with object-oriented basics in *Java*, then I shifted towards mobile development with *Android Studio* and *Kotlin*, and later did web development with *JS* and backend development in *Node.js.* Working with *Git* has come beside me right from the start.
+I stepped into the programming world by starting with object-oriented basics in *Java*, then I shifted towards mobile development with *Android Studio* and *Kotlin*, and later did web development with *JS* and backend development in *Node.js.* Working with *Git* has come beside me right from the start.
 I've touched also many other things along the way, like writing *Swift* on *xCode,* handled databases like *PostgreSQL, MongoDB,* and *SQLite,* scripting with *Python* and *Bash,* working with *Linux,* and gone through *C++* on a very basic level.

+Last year I changed from Tampere to *Laurea UAS* in Vantaa.
 Nowadays I'm mostly interested in architecting solutions in *AWS Cloud* and doing Data Science and creating Machine Learning Models with *Python's NumPy, SciPy, Pandas, GeoPandas, Matplotlib, Lonboard, PyTorch* and such.

+**I'm finally graduating in coming months – my degree's lacking only an internship and a thesis project.**

 ## My core competences

-### Crafting *AWS* Solutions
+### Crafting *AWS* solutions

-- I currently have published applications utilizing *EC2, Lambda, S3, RDS, DynamoDB, VPC, CloudFront, API Gateway, Route 53, EventBridge, SNS, SQS, CloudWatch, CloudTrail, CloudFormation, Athena, IAM, SDK for JavaScript v2 & v3, Boto3,* and others
+- I currently have applications published on *AWS Cloud* that utilize services, like *EC2, Lambda, S3, RDS, DynamoDB, VPC, CloudFront, API Gateway, Route 53, EventBridge, SNS, SQS, CloudWatch, CloudTrail, CloudFormation, Athena, IAM, SDK for JavaScript v2 & v3, Boto3,* and others
-  - Download [*My AWS Environment* slideshow](https://my-aws-environment.s3.eu-north-1.amazonaws.com/my-aws-environment.pptx) to get to know what I've done
+  - Download [*My AWS Environment* slideshow](https://my-aws-environment.s3.eu-north-1.amazonaws.com/my-aws-environment.pptx) to get to know my cloud environment in detail

-### Geospatial Data Analysis
+### Doing geospatial data analysis

 - I have real experience in *Pandas, GeoPandas, Leaflet, Shapefile.js, GeoJSON,* and others
-  - Go see my [Meteorite Geospatial Data Visualization](https://www.jonimakinen.com/mywork/meteorites-en.html) on my website
+  - Go see my [Meteorite Data Visualization](https://www.jonimakinen.com/mywork/meteorites-en.html) on my website

 ## My certifications